x-atlas-consortia/ubkg-box/documentation/Using UBKGBox.md

    - HuBMAP/SenNet: 9GB
    - Data Distillery: 20GB
 2. The host machine should have at least 16 GB of RAM.
-3. The **UBKGBox** build script must create a network subnode (currently, just the subnode _neo4j.ubkgbox.com_) that maps to the localhost/loopback IP (172.0.0.1).
-This requires that the user who runs the build script be able to run _sudo_.

 ## Build script
 1. Unzip the distribution archive zip obtained from the UBKG Download site.